zacanger/niddesa/book/00-introduction.md

 translations of the Sutta Nipāta should be straightforward for the reader.

-References to other texts were primarily added in the Chinese version and are in square brackets using common abbreviations (Jat., Dhp., etc.); statements of who is speaking a given stanza are also in square brackets; comments, clarifications, and marks of unclear passages by myself or from the sources are in parentheses.
+References to other texts were primarily added in the Chinese version and are in square brackets using common abbreviations (DN, Jat., etc.); statements of who is speaking a given stanza are also in square brackets; comments, clarifications, and marks of unclear passages by myself or from the sources are in parentheses.